Stories that Inspire.

 Mission celebrates new campus opening in northridge

-The San Fernando Valley Rescue Mission is growing to accommodate Los Angeles’ great need for more effective services for those experiencing homelessness, addiction and poverty.
+The Rescue Mission Alliance San Fernando Valley is growing to accommodate Los Angeles’ great need for more effective services for those experiencing homelessness, addiction and poverty.

-On the evening of April 21, more than 200 local government officials, community members, business owners, and supporters came together to celebrate the opening of the San Fernando Valley Rescue Mission’s new facility.
+On the evening of April 21, more than 200 local government officials, community members, business owners, and supporters came together to celebrate the opening of the Rescue Mission Alliance San Fernando Valley’s new facility.
 The five-building campus on Nordhoff Street in Northridge will be home to men who have entered the Mission’s 10-month Life Recovery Program, making a commitment to break their addiction and get off the streets.
 It will officially open to residents this month.

 The evening began with tours of the buildings, before a program featuring Mission Director David Prentice, and the men’s program manager, Rick Chamness, took place.
 A congratulatory speech was presented by John Lee, Los Angeles City Council Member, District 12.